clowneon1/terraform/README.md

 4. Review and customize variables in `variables.tf` or create a `terraform.tfvars` file.

-5. Plan and apply the configuration:
+5. Plan and apply the configuration:

    ```bash
    terraform plan